zahidrahimoon/tomato/README.md

 <h2>How to install/setup the Backend</h2>

-> Open a terminal in VS Code and go into the backend folder and then run
+> Open a terminal in VS Code and go into the backend folder and then run.

 ```
 npm start server